 Diversification – Exposure to over 10,000 securities—in just one ETF.

 It wasn’t listed above as a con, but all four diversified index ETFs are actively managed using Vanguard Capital Markets Model (VCMM)

 The two big ones that stand out are of course the auto-rebalancing but also maybe surprisingly the active management component.

 Rebalancing is not hard to do, but it’s something that if left unattended can most certainly affect the performance of your portfolio over the long term.
 As for the active management component.
 You may be wondering why there is any management at all?
 I thought Vanguard is all about minimal management to keep fees low and it’s really hard to beat the index anyway???
 I’m not sure about this part beating the market either but I guess we will have to wait and see how it performs.
 It uses a modelling system called VCMM to simulate potential outcomes and pick the correct balance for your desired portfolio out of the four options above.

 *As pointed out by Chris in the comments.
 The diversified ETFs are not 100% hedged.
 Please check the PDS for each ETF to find the amount of hedging

 To be honest, it’s a bloody good product for 99% of people.
 What they are offering here is as close to the perfect ETF as I’ve ever seen given the management fees and what it offers.

-The best thing about this ETF is how idiot proof it is.
-A completely n00b could buy one of the four diversified ETFs (depending on their investor profile) for the rest of their life and get respectable returns with minimal effort.
+The best thing about this ETF is how idiot-proof it is.
+A complete n00b could buy one of the four diversified ETFs (depending on their investor profile) for the rest of their life and get respectable returns with minimal effort.